A Brief History… How These Two Companies Merged by Frank Bilotta with Patrick Chaplin, the Darts Historian

 In 1995, development work began on the most technically advanced bristle dartboard in the world.
 By 1997, The Blade dartboard was launched as the ultimate no-bounce out dartboard using sophisticated staple free technology.
 That same year, Winmau was voted Mid-Anglia Business of the Year, beating Ryanair.

 Throughout its period of severe financial difficulties, the company remained committed to the BDO.
-In 2003, the 30th Winmau World Masters Dart Tournament will take place.
-This famous tournament is represented by more than twenty-five countries around the world and is often televised.
-Winmau’s sponsorship affiliation with the World Masters make it one of the longest serving sponsors of a sporting event.
+In 2018, the 45th and last Winmau World Masters tournament took place.
+This famous tournament was usually represented by more than twenty-five countries around the world and often televised.
+Winmau’s sponsorship affiliation with the World Masters made it one of the longest serving sponsors of a sporting event; an arrangement that ceased with the 2018 event.

-During the last twenty-five years, there has been a bitter rivalry between Nodor and Winmau.
-Several unsuccessful attempts have been made for one to acquire the other.
-However, this healthy competition to be the ‘number one’ dartboard manufacturer has also driven each company to marvellous technical innovations and creative marketing activities that has ultimately benefited the consumers.
+There had always been a bitter rivalry between Nodor and Winmau.
+Several unsuccessful attempts had been made for one to acquire the other.
+However, this healthy competition to be the ‘number one’ dartboard manufacturer also drove each company to marvellous technical innovations and creative marketing activities that ultimately benefited the consumers.

 In 2002, after nearly three decades of competition, Nodor successfully acquired Winmau.
-Within less than one year, there has been a seamless transfer of production to Kenya.
+Within less than one year, there was a seamless transfer of production to Kenya.

 Today, Nodor International is the oldest and largest group of companies servicing the darts industry.
 It owns two flagship dartboard brands that are known throughout the world for quality, durability, service, and value for the money.
 Both brands have a fantastic heritage built on uncompromising attention to detail and use of the best raw materials available.
 In Kenya, over 200 tons of sisal leaves are cut daily to produce the dartboards.
-The business continues to reinvested back into the sport in the form of product development and research, player sponsorships, international tournament sponsorships and hand-made regional dartboards, such as London’s 5’s and Yorkshire.
-To date, the company has sold nearly 40 million dartboards to over 50 different countries worldwide, and plans to continue doing so long into the future.
+The business continues to reinvest back into the sport in the form of product development and research, player sponsorships, international tournament sponsorships and hand-made regional dartboards, such as London’s 5’s and the Yorkshire Board.
+By the early 2000s the company had sold nearly 40 million dartboards to over 50 different countries worldwide.
+This has continued apace since then and will do so long into the future.

 © 2003 Patrick Chaplin and Bracklanodor International